conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 ### Adding old versions

 We love to hear why in the opening description of the pull requests you need this exact version.
 We usually don't add old versions unless there is a specific request for it.

-Take into account that the version might be removed in future pull requests according to the guidelines above.
 Adding versions that are not used by author of the pull request reduces overall resources and time from [the build services](README.md#the-build-service).

+Take into account that the version might be removed in future pull requests according to the [guidelines above](#removing-old-versions).

 ## Policy about patching